 Did you know you can travel with Culture Trip?
 Our small-group adventures are designed with the culturally curious in mind – start off by checking out our trips in India, for an authentic taste of a truly extraordinary country.

 The biggest and the most important contribution to the history of mathematics was ‘Zero’, which is literally nothing, but without it, there would have been no binary system and subsequently, no computers.
 And who gave the world this numeral?
 All thanks need to go to the man of numerous mathematical and astronomical talents, Aryabhata.
-Indians were the first one to use ‘Zero’ as a symbol and in mathematical operations, such as addition, subtraction, etc.
+Indians were the first to use ‘Zero’ as a symbol and in mathematical operations, such as addition, subtraction, etc.

-If you’ve ever undergone Ayurvedic therapy, you’ve got to thank India for it or more precisely, the Father of Medicine, Charaka, who was one of the prime contributors to Ayurveda.
+If you’ve ever undergone Ayurvedic therapy, you’ve got India to thank India for it or, more precisely, the Father of Medicine, Charaka, who was one of the prime contributors to Ayurveda.
 ‘Ayurveda’ means ‘science of life’; it is a traditional school of medicine, invented and practised in India for over 5,000 years, and helps people attain good health and living, without the use of prescription drugs.
 This ancient system of medicine has persisted even in the 21st century, and in recent years, it has gained popularity across the world as a complementary and alternative medicine.

 The USB (Universal Serial Bus)

 A man with many accolades under his belt, Ajay V. Bhatt (an Indian-American computer architect) made the USB, a little removable storage device that is capable of holding a large chunk of data storage and transfer.
 Plus, it’s easy to carry and use.